wvlet/airframe/airspec/README.md

 ## Dependency Injection with Airframe DI

 AirSpec can pass shared objects to your test cases by using function arguments.

-In AirSpec:
-- You can share objects initialized in the global session between test cases.
+This enables sharing objects initialized at the global session between the test cases in a test instance.
-- No need to define local variables by yourself just for sharing them between test cases.
-Avoid creating local variables in a test spec is good for ensuring the locality of variables inside your test methods.
-In AirSpec you usually don't need to initialize/discard such shared variables in beforeAll/afterAll methods.

-## Glocal and Local Sessions
+## Global and Local Sessions

 AirSpec manages two types of sessions: _global_ and _local_:
 - For each AirSpec instance, a single global session will be created.